 Murder, mayhem, and destruction are not things that the average person would readily consider, but if you listen to the average fallen hero, jaded soldier or brutal knight, he'll tell you that it gets easier with time.
 After that first act of destruction, it becomes easier to stand doing it again, and eventually it becomes second nature.
 Heck, you may even forget why you braced yourself to do it in the first place.

 This trope is often used to segue a character from your average guy to a cold blooded killer; the more he's had to kill, the less he cares each time he's done it.
 It's also usually part of the backstory for an Hitman with a Heart.
+Occasionally it also is invoked in crime dramas in storylines where use of deadly force by police officers becomes part of the story (most notably the Dirty Harry films), wherein idealistic characters (often newbie cadets who have had to end a life for the first time) express fear of this trope.

 Most stories about The Mafia have this plot line in it, mostly for the main character, who starts out unwilling to kill people, and eventually having no problem killing people when necessary.